MONROE-PROJECT/Experiments/experiments/nettest/readme.md

-# Experiment rmbt
+# Experiment nettest
-Runs rmbt client (throughput measurement).
+Runs nettest client (throughput measurement).

-The experiment will run the rmbt client.
+The experiment will run the nettest client.

-For the rmbt client source code see https://github.com/lwimmer/rmbt-client.
+For the nettest client source code see https://github.com/lwimmer/rmbt-client.

 The minimum required configuration is (via /monroe/config):
 ```